 The Future of Medical Billing in 2019: 5 Trends You Should Consider Now

 2018 has been an overwhelming year for healthcare providers.
 We have witnessed patients become one of the biggest payers, giant leaps in automation and artificial intelligence in medical billing, the shift to value-based care, and the rise in outsourced medical billing.
 It’s more important than ever to embrace these changes in a way that benefit your revenue cycle.
 So what is a new trend in medical billing and coding?
-Let’s discuss them all and how to take advantage of future trends in healthcare to strengthen your medical billing strategy in 2019.
+Let’s discuss them all, how to take advantage of healthcare trends, and the future of medical billing strategy in 2019.

 It sounds like a bad TV documentary, but make no mistake that patients are beginning to hold their healthcare provider to the same expectations as they do their favorite retail stores, especially when it comes to medical bills.
 Consider this: A customer walks into a clothing store.
 He picks up a shirt, reads the price tag, and decides whether he wants to make the purchase depending on the price.
 He then takes the shirt to the register and pays instantly and conveniently.
 That’s payment transparency and convenience of pay at their simplest forms.
 Yes, it’s more complicated than that for providers, but there’s a lot we can learn from the retail industry.
 We now live in a world in which anything you want or need is probably just a few clicks away.
 With that in mind, physicians need to consider how patients are treated through the collection cycle.
 They want to know (if possible) how much they’re responsible for paying upfront.
 They want a convenient way to pay, and ease of mind that if they can’t pay for their medical bills in full, they will have the option to pay over time.
 Remember, 65% of patients are open to switching healthcare providers who provide a better payment experience.